flexywork327/alx-system_engineering-devops/0x0A-configuration_management/README.md

+# 0x0A-Configuration Management

-# 0x0A.
-Configuration management
+<h1 align='center'> Configuration management using puppet </h1>

-configuration management
+This Repo covers the basic to advanced concepts covered in Alx's software engineerng course